 At first glance, a redraw facility and an offset account seem like pretty similar features of a home loan.
 You put extra cash in them, which helps reduce your interest payments.
 And you can even take the money out if you need it.

-To sum up, a redraw facility is a feature attached to your home loan that enables you to make extra repayments.
-Meanwhile, an offset account acts like an everyday transaction account, giving you easy access to any money going in and out.
+A redraw facility is a feature attached to your home loan that enables you to make extra repayments.
+Meanwhile, an offset account works like a transaction account, reducing interest while keeping your money accessible.

 What is a redraw facility?